 Public Interest Program at Cornell Law School The ultimate goal is to endow the entire Public Interest Law Program in order to best respond to increasing demand and reduce reliance on the law school operating budget, which is driven by tuition.
+Please contact Alumni Affair and Development here.

 Public Interest Low-Income Protection Plan (PILIPP)The chief concern of most students committed to practicing law in the public interest is how they will repay their student loans and also meet the costs-of-living while earning salaries many times less than those of attorneys in private practice.
 To allay the anxiety our new public-interest J.D.s feel about beginning their respective careers in debt, as well as to provide tangible support, Cornell Law School offers the Public Interest Low-Income Protection Plan (PILIPP).
 Grants made through the PILIPP vary greatly depending on need, which we gauge by applying a formula that takes into account the applicant's geographical location, number of dependents, and spouse's salary / indebtedness, as well as reckoning the applicant's salary and repayment obligations.
 PILIPP grants help recent graduates bridge the gap between disposable income and disposable diapers—and/or other necessities appropriate to a reasonable standard of living to repay.